Sndrn/42_cursus/push_swap/README.md

 # About

-The purpose of this project is sort data on a stack, with specific rules, using the lowest possible number of actions.
+The purpose of this project is to sort data on a stack, with specific rules, using the lowest possible number of actions.

 ## Description